 In 1958, the voters approved an amendment to the Minnesota Constitution to allow special legislation relating to local government (and the constitutional classification of cities by population was repealed, leaving the statutory classification).
 Under the state constitution, however, "a special law, unless otherwise provided by general law, shall become effective only after its approval by the affected unit expressed through the voters or the governing body and by such majority as the legislature may direct."
 Minn.
 Const. art.
 XII, § 2.

-2 Classification did not apply to villages or boroughs, which were made into statutory cities in the 1970s.
+&lt;sup>3 Classification did not apply to villages or boroughs, which were made into statutory cities in the 1970s.

-3 For more information on special legislation, see House Research, Special Legislation.
+&lt;sup>4 For more information on special legislation, see House Research, Special Legislation.